Vicksburg campaign: Champion Hill (May 16)

 On May 16, about 7 a.m., the Union forces engaged the Confederates and the Battle of Champion Hill began.
 Pemberton's force drew up into a defensive line along a crest of a ridge overlooking Jackson Creek.
 Pemberton was unaware that one Union column was moving along the Jackson Road against his unprotected left flank.
 For protection, Pemberton posted Brig.
 Gen. Stephen D. Lee's men atop Champion Hill where they could watch for the reported Union column moving to the crossroads.
 Lee spotted the Union troops and they soon saw him.
 If this force was not stopped, it would cut the Confederates off from their Vicksburg base.
 Pemberton received warning of the Union movement and sent troops to his left flank.
 Union forces at the Champion House moved into action and emplaced artillery to begin firing.
 When Grant arrived at Champion Hill, around 10 a.m., he ordered the attack to begin.
-By 11:30 a.m., Union forces had reached the Confederate main line and about 1 p.m., they took the crest while the Confederates retreated in disorder.
+By 11:30 a.m., Union forces had reached the Confederate main line and at about 1 p.m., they took the crest while the Confederates retreated in disorder.
 The Federals swept forward, capturing the crossroads and closing the Jackson Road escape route.
 One of Pemberton's divisions (Bowen's) then counterattacked, pushing the Federals back beyond the Champion Hill crest before their surge came to a halt.
 Grant then counterattacked, committing forces that had just arrived from Clinton by way of Bolton.
 Pemberton's men could not stand up to this assault, so he ordered his men from the field to the one escape route still open: the Raymond Road crossing of Bakers Creek.
 Brig.
 Gen. Lloyd Tilghman's brigade formed the rearguard, and they held at all costs, including the loss of Tilghman.
 In the late afternoon, Union troops seized the Bakers Creek Bridge, and by midnight, they occupied Edwards.
 The Confederates were in full retreat towards Vicksburg.